Rodrigo Duterte

 Born in Maasin, Leyte (now in Southern Leyte), Duterte moved to Davao as a child where his father, Vicente Duterte, served as provincial governor.
 He studied political science at the Lyceum of the Philippines University, graduating in 1968, before obtaining a law degree from San Beda College of Law in 1972.
 He then worked as a lawyer and prosecutor for Davao City, before becoming vice mayor and, subsequently, mayor of the city in the wake of the 1986 People Power Revolution.
 Duterte won seven terms and served as mayor of Davao for over 22 years, during which the once crime-ridden city became peaceful and investor-friendly.

 Duterte's 2016 presidential campaign led to his election victory.
 During his presidency, his domestic policy focused on combating the illegal drug trade by initiating the controversial war on drugs, fighting crime and corruption, and intensified efforts against terrorism and communist insurgency.
 He launched a massive infrastructure plan, initiated liberal economic reforms, streamlined government processes, and proposed a shift to a federal system of government which was ultimately unsuccessful.
-He also oversaw the controversial burial of Ferdinand Marcos, the 2017 Battle of Marawi, and the government's response to the COVID-19 pandemic.
-Duterte praised the Armed Forces of the Philippines for their role in national security and disaster response, particularly highlighting their efforts during the 2017 Battle of Marawi and in providing humanitarian assistance during natural calamities.
+He declared the intention to pursue an "independent foreign policy", and strengthened relations with China and Russia and also oversaw the controversial burial of Ferdinand Marcos, the siege of Marawi, and the government's response to the COVID-19 pandemic.
+Duterte praised the Armed Forces of the Philippines for their role in national security and disaster response, particularly highlighting their efforts during the siege of Marawi and in providing humanitarian assistance during natural calamities.

-He declared the intention to pursue an "independent foreign policy", and strengthened relations with China and Russia.
+Duterte's popularity and domestic approval rating remained relatively high throughout his presidency, and by the end of his term he was the most popular president since the 1986 revolution.
 He initially announced his candidacy for vice president in the 2022 election; in October 2021, he said he was retiring from politics.
 The next month, he filed his candidacy for senator but withdrew it on December 14.

-Duterte's political positions have been described as populist, as well as nationalist.
-His political success has been aided by his vocal support for the extrajudicial killing of drug users and criminals.
-His career has sparked numerous protests and attracted controversy, particularly over human rights issues and his controversial comments.
-Duterte has repeatedly stated that he personally killed criminal suspects during his term as mayor of Davao.
-Extrajudicial killings that were allegedly committed by the Davao Death Squad between 1998 and 2016 during Duterte's mayoralty have also been scrutinized by human-rights groups and the Office of the Ombudsman.
-The victims were mainly alleged drug users, alleged petty criminals, and street children.
-The International Criminal Court opened a preliminary investigation into Duterte's drug war in 2018, prompting Duterte to withdraw the Philippines from that body in response.
-He is the only president in the history of the Philippines not to declare his assets and liabilities.
-Duterte's popularity and domestic approval rating remained relatively high throughout his presidency, and by the end of his term he was the most popular president since the 1986 revolution.